Code-Institute-Submissions/MoeskerDev-ms_project2_vienna_AugResub/README.md

 In line with the images colours:
 1. #f8eef8 blue for body background
 2. #7bf0c9 green for footer background
+3. navbar and cards have a #FFFFFF white background
+3. #000000 black text for the overal text
+4. #FFFFFF white text in the green buttons
+5. #5cb85c green btn-succes colour for the buttons
-3. #5b5bfd blue for the text in the footer
+6. #5b5bfd blue for the text in the footer
 ---
 ## Languages and technologies Used
 ---